'Patronising' ministers 'demean' Senedd

 "This was not an attempt to address the issues or questions I raised, but to draw a parallel that you believed would be personally hurtful," she said.

-Mr Davies' was answering a question from David Rees regarding prisons.
+Mr Davies had been answering a question from Labour AM David Rees regarding Welsh Government policy on new prisons.

-The Plaid leader said a claim by Counsel General Jeremy Miles that Leanne Wood had "misunderstood" the agreement between the UK and Welsh governments on the Brexit bill failed "to respond to my question in a dignified and substantive manner".
+Ms Wood also said that a claim by Counsel General Jeremy Miles that the Plaid leader had "misunderstood" the agreement between the UK and Welsh governments on the EU Withdrawal Bill failed "to respond to my question in a dignified and substantive manner".

 "To respond to members in the chamber, especially the tone used towards women members, is not acceptable and must not be allowed to continue or develop," she added.